Qumulo/docs/integration-guide/qumulo-broker/deploying-qumulo-broker.md

 1. To view the logs of a specific container, use the `docker logs <container-id>` command.

-You can now configure Varonis Collector to communicate with your Qumulo cluster.
+You can now configure Varonis to communicate with your Qumulo cluster.

 <a id="configure-audit-logging"></a>
 ## Step 3: Configure Qumulo Audit Logging by Using the qq CLI